 February is a unique month for many reasons.
-It is the month when spring starts to unfold gently, when the skies turn cornflower blue and celebrated as a time of love through Valentine’s Day.
+It is the month when spring starts to unfold gently when the skies turn cornflower blue and celebrated as a time of love through Valentine’s Day.
 For many, the gentle turning of the grey winters into a myriad of blues & greens brings joy & togetherness.
 In the same manner, humankind is becoming surprisingly lonely as we become technologically connected.
 More and more people feel isolated as we look at our screens rather than at each other.
 So it comes as no surprise that Valentine’s Day is savored and disdained in equal measures.

 What if I told you, that research shows that more suicides occur during the spring and summer months?
-Generally, one may associate the winters as a time associated with depression due to the cold weather and grey skies.
+Generally, one may associate the winter as a time associated with depression due to the cold weather and grey skies.
 But contrary to belief, evidence suggests that suicides begin in spring and continue to peak throughout summer.

 Does this have something to do with the expectation of having a loved one with us, to be adulated and have our companionship celebrated?
 Does Valentine’s Day bring to our glaring attention of how love is a big deficit in our lives?
-Or do we feel seemingly bitter in the wave of others celebrating their fulfilling relationships through a show of flowers, hugs, dinners and special events?
+Or do we feel seemingly bitter in the wave of others celebrating their fulfilling relationships through a show of flowers, hugs, dinners, and special events?

 Well, let me tell you, you are not alone in this feeling!
 Perhaps the only thing that you know for sure on Valentine’s Day is that if you are hurting there are thousands of others who feel the same way.
 Somewhere, this gap feels harsher because we forget to celebrate and love the greatest person in our life; YOU.

 Yes, You!
 You, reading this blog.
 You, working hard every day of the year.
-You, wanting to receive love as a human promise of life.
+You, want to receive love as a human promise of life.
 Somewhere, in the rut of surviving, we forget that we exist too and that love is an integral part of our life cycle, regardless of who we receive it from.

 As with most of our personal battles, the first step to any change comes from acceptance.
 To acknowledge that we feel a certain way about ourselves, perhaps there are some things we would like to change.
 This is a gentle way of beginning to look inwards and acquire a sense of trusting who we are.
 You will be surprised at how often we self-deprecate.
 “Oh, I don’t eat healthy food, I don’t exercise enough, I am very aggressive, I lose my temper with my family/loved ones, I am not patient, I am not skilled, basically I am not good enough!”